-2.4 Generation of SFR2 Package
+3.4 Generation of SFR2 Package

 A program was developed to convert the SFR2-related geodatabase files generated with the ArcGIS SFR tools into MODFLOW format.
 This program is represented by the grey box in Figure 3 called SFR Generator.
-The development and use of this program is documented in Appendix H. This and the other programs described in this section were tested and used in the development of the Task 48 model inputs.
+The development and use of this program is documented in Attachment H. This and the other programs described in this section were tested and used in the development of the model inputs.

-3.0 Development of New DMIs and Procedures
+4.0 Development of New DMIs and Procedures

 Additional Data Management Interfaces and procedures were developed to manipulate data in the modeling process.
 A DMI was created to export the model grid from GMS as a feature class to be stored in the SPDSS_GW_geodatabase database.
 Procedures were created to document the process to create and activate a model grid with a polygon feature class and to create modeling layers in GMS with xyz datasets.
+The functionality of this tool is available in current versions of GMS (8.2), so future application of the grid is not necessary if current versions of GMS are available.

-3.1 GMS Grid Conversion
+4.1 GMS Grid Conversion

 Visual Basic was used to develop a program to export the model grid from GMS to a geodatabase polygon feature class.
 The feature class is attributed with the grid properties, row identifier, column identifier, and the cells activity code (either active or inactive).
 This feature class will be used for model display, and developing model data such as the SFR2 package.
-The development and use of this program is documented in Appendix I.
+The development and use of this program is documented in Attachment I.

-3.2 Creating and Activating the Model Grid
+4.2 Creating and Activating the Model Grid